Alex-q-z/alex-q-z.github.io/_pages/about.md

 I am a first-year PhD student in the Computer Science Department at Stanford University, working with Prof. Keith Winstein.
 Previously, I obtained my bachelor's degree from the University of Chicago, where I was fortunate to work with Prof. Junchen Jiang.
 Besides, I am fortunate to collaborate with Prof. Ravi Netravali at Princeton University to work on video analytics.
 I have also interned at Argonne National Laboratory, where I was supervised by Dr. Mark Hereld and Dr. Nicola J. Ferrier.

-My primary research interest is computer systems and networking.
+My research interest is broadly in networking, applied machine learning, systems, and security.
 In particular, I’m interested in building high-performing and resource-efficient networked systems for emerging Internet applications.
 My past research has focused on video streaming and analytics, deep learning inference systems, etc. My recent research focuses on (1) loss-tolerant video encoding (2) "predictive" and low-latency video/audio streaming.

 The pronunciation of my first name (Qizheng) is very close to that of "keygen" (in public key encryption).
 I also go by Alex.